U.S. States, Ranked from Least to Most Fun

 Kansas City is a great city for having fun, but most of its star attractions are in Missouri, which earns a much higher spot on this list.

-Maine is tied with five other states for having the most skiing facilities, the most marinas per capita and the highest variety of arts, entertainment and recreation establishments.
+Maine is tied with five other states for having the most skiing facilities and the most marinas per capita.
+Plus, it ranks highest for its variety of arts, entertainment and recreation establishments.
 So why does it land so low on the list of fun states?

 The great outdoors is Maine's most appealing attribute, with nightlife failing miserably.
 It also receives less funding for its parks and recreation than most other places in the U.S.

 Where to Have Fun: Maine is home to one of the most scenic national parks in the country: Acadia, which is nestled on just a fraction of the state's 3,478 coastline miles.
 (That's more than California, by the way!)

 Entertainment & Recreation Rank: 38